Jak Jones

-Jak Jones (born 29 July 1993) is a Welsh professional snooker player.
-Jones is from Cwmbran, Torfaen, in South Wales.
+Jak Jones (born 29 July 1993) is a Welsh professional snooker player from Cwmbran, Torfaen, in South Wales.
 He became a professional in 2010 at the age of 16 after winning the 2010 European Under-19 Snooker Championship in Malta.
 He was professional for a single season, and again from 2013 to 2015 before returning to the tour in 2016.

 In 2024, ranked 44th in the world, he reached the final of the 2024 World Snooker Championship, his first ranking event final.
 He lost the final to Kyren Wilson 1418.
+In 2026, Jones defeated David Gilbert in the final of the 2026 Championship League to win his first ranking title.

 Career

 Early years

 Jones's talent was first spotted by chance, on a holiday in Corfu, by Darren Morgan – a 1994 Snooker World Championship semi-finalist – who was on his honeymoon there.

 Jones first turned professional in 2010 after winning the European Under-19 Snooker Championships, defeating Anthony McGill 6–4 in the final.
 In his first year on the tour, Jones only won one match in his attempts to qualify for the seven ranking events.
 He played in all 12 of the minor-ranking Players Tour Championship (PTC) events throughout the year, with his best results being two last 32 defeats, and was placed 85th on the PTC Order of Merit.
 He ended his debut season ranked world number 94, meaning he was relegated from the tour as he did not finish inside the top 64.

 Having dropped off the tour, Jones could only enter PTC events for the next couple of seasons; he played in 10 of the 12.
 At the second event, he beat Anthony Hamilton 4–3, James Wattana 4–2 and Sam Craigie 4–1 to reach the last 16, where he was edged out 3–4 by Rory McLeod.
 Two other last 32 defeats saw Jones finish 75th on the PTC Order of Merit.

 Jones played in seven out of twelve PTC events during the 2012–13 season.
 He won a total of three matches and was ranked 106th on the Order of Merit.
 He earned a place in the EBSA Qualifying Tour Play-offs by finishing number 2 in the rankings and winning the Scottish Amateur Open.
 He beat Elliot Slessor 4–2 and John Parkin 4–0 to claim a place back on the snooker tour for the 2013–14 season.